top of page

 What is a Frozen Shoulder?

-The shoulder joint is a 'ball ans socket' joint enclosed within a strong fibrous capsule.
-Frozen shoulder is a condition where this capsule becomes thicker and tighter, causing your shoulder to become stiff and painful.
+The shoulder joint is a 'ball and socket' joint enclosed within a strong fibrous capsule.
+Frozen shoulder, also known as adhesive capsulitis is a condition where this capsule becomes thicker and tighter, causing your shoulder to become stiff and painful.
 Frozen shoulder effects around 5% of the population and is most common in women aged between 40 and 60.

 What causes Frozen shoulder?